Wei Xiong Wang - Clarinet

-Born in China, 23-year-old clarinetist Wiexiong Wang is a member of the Albany Symphony Orchestra and is the winner of several international competitions, including first prize in the 2010 Fifth Audi-Mozart Woodwind Competition in Italy, and the 2011 International Crescendo Award in Tulsa, Oklahoma.
+Wei Xiong Wang is the Principal Clarinetist at the Albany Symphony Orchestra and is the winner of several international competitions, including first prize in the 2010 AudiMozart Woodwind Competition, Bolzano, Italy, 2014 Juilliard Concerto Competition and the 2011 International Crescendo Award in Tulsa, Oklahoma.

-Weixiong Wang received his first honor at the age of 10, becoming the youngest prize-winner at the Second China International Clarinet Competition.
-Two years later, he was awarded second prize at the Hong Kong International Woodwind Competition.
-Mr. Wang is also a recording engineer, and he has worked closely with musicians under the management of CAMI, IMG, and YCA.
+Weixiong Wang received his first honor at the age of 10, becoming the youngest prize- winner at the Second China International Clarinet Competition.
+Two years later, he was awarded second prize at the 2003 Hong Kong International Woodwind Competition.
+Mr. Wang was featured in a 2007 New York Times interview about the increase of Chinese musicians in the west.